-At almost 400 members, AIA Roc makes a difference in our community
+At almost 400 members, AIA Rochester makes a difference in our community

-This year, the Rochester Chapter of the American Institute of Architects (AIA Rochester) is celebrating 100 years as a professional organization.
+In 2019, the Rochester Chapter of the American Institute of Architects (AIA Rochester) celebrated 100 years as a professional organization.
 In 1919, a handful of local architects formed the Rochester Society of Architects.
 In 1962 the growing Society banded with regional colleagues to become the Central New York chapter of the AIA, and six years later the architects of Monroe County received a charter to form AIA Rochester, as it is known today.
-AIA Rochester has expanded to include Wayne, Livingston, Ontario, Yates, Seneca, and Alleghany counties.
+AIA Rochester has expanded to include Wayne, Livingston, Ontario, Yates, Seneca, and Allegany counties.

 Today AIA Rochester has nearly 400 professional architects, intern architects, and affiliates, which is one of the highest percentages of membership nationally.
 Its active young professional group, Emerging Rochester Architects (ERA), comprises over 20% of the membership.
 AIA Rochester’s mission is to promote the profession and practice of architecture in the Greater Rochester area.
 AIA Rochester is dedicated to providing its members opportunities for professional advancement, community involvement, and promoting design excellence in the built environment.